ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 :::

-Take aways from these results include PostgreSQL continuing to be a star performer, consistently out-performing other distributed RDBMS's.
+Takeaways from these results include PostgreSQL continuing to be a star performer, consistently out-performing other distributed RDBMS's.

 ## Single Insert Performance